Northern Plains

 Non-grape

 Fresh-pressed apples fermented to dryness and finished with lively effervescence.
 Crisp orchard aromatics and bright acidity define this refreshingly clean and structured cider.
-Pair with pork chops, fried chicken, sharp cheddar, charcuterie, and autumn fare.
+Pairing: pork chops, fried chicken, sharp cheddar, charcuterie, and autumn fare.

 Estate-grown rhubarb from MacT Farm in North Dakota.
 Cold-macerated to coax its lingering rose color.